gabeg805/Extensible-Login-Manager/README.md

               mount the root partition so execute:
                     # mount /dev/sdX# /mnt

-              where X is "a, b, c, ..." and # is a number.
+              where X is 'a, b, c, ...' and # is a number.
 Then you want to change root so that you're essentially logged into your system, execute:
                     # arch-chroot /mnt /bin/bash